ymendel/kometa-config/README.md

 TODOs:
 - move over all collections from config.yml to separate files
   - Movies:
-    - "basic"
-    - imdb
-    - tmdb
+    - still want these?
       - studio
       - universe
   - TV:
-    - "basic"
-    - imdb
-    - tmdb
+    - still want these?
       - network
 - figure out separators
 - spooderman playlist
 - remove default recommendations in libraries (all this is from the libraries manage in Plex)